divio/docs-theme/README.md

 - `nox -s lint` to run linting
 - `nox -s docs-live` to start the local development server

+## Contribute back

+- make sure that on hover the .page-info .title hover effect is set correctly

 ## License

 This project is licensed under the MIT License.